Laparoscopy Monopolar L Hook vs Bipolar L Hook – Power vs Precision in Electrosurgery

 Practical Selection Guide

-• Use standard for efficiency and full resection
+• Use standard monitor for general display needs

 Why Advin Health Care is the Right Choice